You’re not alone if you’ve ever wondered, “where should I invest my money right now?”

 A bond, on the other hand, is an investment in the debt of a company or government.
 The bondholder earns a rate of return by collecting a rate of interest on that debt for a predetermined amount of time, such as 10 or 20 years.
 Because the terms are stated upon purchase, bond values generally tend to be less volatile than stocks, but have more modest returns.
 That said, bonds are not completely without risk, and it is possible for bonds to lose value.

-When interest rates in an economy are low, overall, bonds will likely pay out a lower rate of interest.
-Currently, rates are quite low by historical standards, which is something investors may want to take into account.
+When interest rates are low, overall, bonds will likely pay out a lower rate of interest.
+Interest rates can change, and quickly, sometimes, which is something investors may want to take into account.

 A big part of deciding where to invest has to do with determining your relative comfort level with each of the different asset classes.